All News Blog Videos

 Many students from the UK apply for jobs overseas, or want to further their studies abroad.
 To do so, they need to authenticate their UK educational documents, which validates them for use in the country in which they wish to work or study.

-Estimated reading time: 3 minutes
+Estimated reading time: 4 minutes

 By Leticia Vorrath, Legal Intern

 Degree attestation is a key part of being able to use your educational certificates abroad.
 As a result, it is important to know what it is and how you do it.
+So, if you are wondering ‘how do I attest my degree certificate?’ then look no further, and read our blog to learn what needs to be done.

 Attestation is the process of authenticating a document from one country, so that the country that you wish to use your qualification in will accept your certificate as genuine.
 Degree attestation then, is simply the authentication of your degree.